erSubhashThapa/100daysofcode/r2-log.md

   ## `require()`

-  Used to load external modules.
+  `require()` is used to load external modules.
 Modules are other javascript files containing code.
-We can either load modules that have shipped with our installation of Node.js, modules we install with npm, or other modules that we create. `require()` is available o us on the global object.
+We can either load modules that have shipped with our installation of Node.js, modules we install with npm, or other modules that we create. `require()` is available to us on the global object.

   # `process` object
-  Contains information about the current process as well as tools to allow us to interact with the process.
+  The `process` object contains information about the current process as well as tools to allow us to interact with the process.

   ![process](log_imgs/process_5-14.PNG)

-  ## Practice What I learned
+  ## Practice What I Learned

-  I made my own version of the little questions program that the instructor made.
-It helps to get practice with what I'm learning.
+  I made my own version of a little questions program that the instructor made.
+I did different questions.

   ```javascript
   const questions = [